 Every family has their own fun and unique holiday traditions.
 Some are pretty straight forward—like watching the Macy’s Thanksgiving Day Parade, eating a special dish on Christmas Eve or going to a town event to celebrate the season.
 The best kinds of traditions, though, are those that are quirky and specific to your tribe.

 In 2000, a Missouri woman came up with her own special tradition to cherish her family’s Thanksgiving celebrations year after year.
-Nearly two decades later, the project is still going strong!
+Two decades later, the project is still going strong!

 The mother of a blended family, Deb Mills began having each person who joins her clan for Thanksgiving dinner sign her white tablecloth.